Tag Archive for: Paul Aspelin REALTOR®

 Epcon describes it this way…

 “Discover Chipeta Hollows, an exclusive neighborhood designed for those who seek a vibrant, active, and low-maintenance lifestyle.
 Built by BOA Builders, known for their commitment to quality craftsmanship, energy efficiency, and sustainable living, Chipeta Hollows redefines a lifestyle of living in Grand Junction, CO.
-Chipeta Hallows community offers resort-style amenities to enhance your daily life.
+Chipeta Hollows community offers resort-style amenities to enhance your daily life.
 Enjoy the beautifully designed clubhouse, perfect for social gatherings, fitness activities, and relaxation.
 Stay active with a pickleball court, a sparkling pool, and scenic walking trails, all set against the breathtaking backdrop of Western Colorado.
 For pet lovers, the dog park and dog wash station ensure that your furry companions feel just as at home as you do.”

 Buyer Representation